Africa Program 2015

 In order to maximize conservation success, USFWS has provided guidance for grantees to better monitor, assess and report on performance and learn what works and what doesn't from projects implementing similar actions.
 This more systematic approach is designed to increase accountability and improve long-term results.

 Our Investments through the Africa Regional Program: USFWS has been a major partner of the Central Africa Regional Program for the Environment (CARPE) since 2006.
 The U.S. Agency for International Development (USAID) serves as lead agency for CARPE.
-Over the last decade, USFWS has played an increasingly important role in CARPE, with a $35 million apportionment to USFWS from 2015 to 2016.
+Over the last decade, USFWS has played an increasingly important role in CARPE, with a $35 million apportionment to USFWS in 2015 and 2016.
 USFWS has developed a network of key projects that target the region’s wildlife priorities and are funded through CARPE, building on 25 years of USFWS presence in Central Africa through the Congressionally mandated species funds for African elephants, great apes and marine turtles.

 USFWS employs a two-pronged strategy to combat the serious threats facing Central African wildlife: